nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/how-to-configure-a-multidirectory-for-users-and-groups.md

 3. Start your server.
 4. Check this multidirectory configuration is working on your Nuxeo Platform instance.
 For instance:

-    *   Log in with stuart / stuart.
+    *   Log in with newton / password.
     *   Log in with MyAdministrator / secret
     *   With any of these two accounts, go to the **Admin** > **Users & Groups** menu to see new users or groups from the LDAP (use `*` to search all users/groups).
 5. Stop the server and edit the XML file to change the parameters and the field mappings with your specific ones.